The Wachet Jivitadana Sangha Hospital: Facilities and services

 The hospital has 50 beds, but often accommodates up to 200 patients.

 In 2014, according to a hospital pamphlet, the average number of medical outpatients per month was 131.
 The average numbers of dental, ENT, and dermatological cases were 341, 59, and 34 per month, respectively.
 An average of 322 patients per month received acupuncture, and an average of 284 were treated with other forms of traditional medicine.

 There are about 50 permanent staff members, including one doctor, five nurses, nine paramedics, and five administrators.
 The hospital has three operating theatres, one laser treatment room in the outpatient department, and five dental chairs.
 Additional facilities include a laboratory, a radiology department, and a traditional medicine and acupuncture unit.
 Four air conditioned rooms with attached bathrooms, as well as five beds and bathrooms in the main hall, are reserved for VIP patients.

 The hospital provides a variety of health services throughout the week, but certain procedures that must be performed by specialists are only available during certain days and times.
-Physicians, surgeons, and dental surgeons from Mandalay are available Sunday mornings; the dental surgeons are also available on Saturdays.
+Physicians, surgeons, and dental surgeons from Mandalay are available on Sunday mornings; the dental surgeons are also available on Saturdays.
 An acupuncture team from Mandalay provides services on Wednesdays and Saturdays.
 Eye specialists and ear, nose, and throat (ENT) teams from Mandalay come on Thursdays.

 For billing purposes, the hospital divides patients into three categories.
 Those in the first category, including monks, nuns, and yogis, receive treatment free of charge.
-Those in the second category—low-income or otherwise disadvantaged patients—are responsible for a small portion of their treatment costs.
-All other patients are responsible for the total cost of their treatment, or most of it.
+Those in the second category—low-income or otherwise disadvantaged patients—are charged a small portion of their treatment costs.
+All other patients are responsible for the total or most of the cost of their treatment.